GraziFitch/Coffee-Toast/README.md

-- 👋 Hi, I’m @GraziFitch
+- 👋 Hi, I’m @grazielafitch
-- 👀 I’m interested in learning new skills related to basic coding and AI
+- 👀 I’m interested in learning new skills related to basic coding
 - 🌱 I’m currently learning about GitHub
 - 💞️ I’m looking to collaborate on projects involving bilingual speakers (Brazilian Portuguese/English)
 - 📫 How to reach me